drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 Workday
 =======
 The very same work day of three hours per day, mentioned earlier, is not just a random number, made up randomly by writers because they are lazy.
 It is there exactly because that is the extent of how much creative work a human can do to their full potential during the day.
-So when you say that you work ten hours a day, how much work are you really doing?
+So, when you say that you work ten hours a day, how much work are you really doing?

 Elementary principles
 =====================